Dec 19 2022 PAYROLL TAX REMINDERS

 Payments made to employees for an automobile allowance generally fall into one of two categories: 1) Payments made for specific reimbursements; and 2) Payments made without identification.

-If the employee provides a detailed list of who, what, when, where, and why of a reimbursement for company travel, nothing further is required to be done.
+Suppose the employee provides a detailed list of who, what, when, where, and why of a reimbursement for company travel; nothing further is required to be done.
 On the other hand, if the employer gives the employee an amount without the noted details, this amount will need to be included in the employee’s W-2 for the year.

 Excess Group Term Life Insurance

-If you provide group term life insurance for your employees and it exceeds $50,000 in coverage, the cost of the excess is subject to income tax, Social Security tax, and Medicare tax.
-This excess cost needs to be properly reflected in the W-2 and other year-end payroll tax reporting.
+If you provide group term life insurance for your employees and it exceeds $50,000 in coverage, the excess cost is subject to income tax, Social Security tax, and Medicare tax.
+This excess cost must be properly reflected in the W-2 and other year-end payroll tax reporting.

 Health Insurance for Subchapter S Corporations

-Health insurance payments on behalf of the 2% or more owners/stockholders of an S corporation are deemed to be a taxable benefit.
-Therefore, the total health insurance premiums paid during 2021 on behalf of each owner/stockholder should be included in each individual’s W-2 as wages (in box 1) but not for Social Security or Medicare wages.
-It also needs to be reflected in box 14 of the W-2 as health insurance.
+Health insurance payments on behalf of the 2% or more owners/stockholders of an S corporation are deemed a taxable benefit.
+Therefore, the total health insurance premiums paid during 2022 on behalf of each owner/stockholder should be included in each individual’s W-2 as wages (in box 1) but not for Social Security or Medicare wages.
+It must also be reflected in box 14 of the W-2 as health insurance.
 This benefit also needs to be included on the 941 and the 940 as part of the gross wage figure.
 It will not result in any additional payroll taxes.

-If you are using a payroll service, make sure to provide them with this information in a timely manner so that the amounts in your payroll tax returns are recorded properly.
+If you are using a payroll service, make sure to provide them with this information in a timely manner so that the amounts in your payroll tax returns are properly recorded.

 Third-Party Sick Pay

-A portion of the disability benefits paid to employees during 2021 must be reported on the payroll tax returns.
-If this was not done during the first three quarters, it must be reported on the year-end payroll tax forms including the W-2, 941, and 940.
+A portion of the disability benefits paid to employees during 2022 must be reported on the payroll tax returns.
+If this was not done during the first three quarters, it must be reported on the year-end payroll tax forms, including the W-2, 941, and 940.

-This statement may not arrive until January 2022.
-You are still required to include this information in your payroll tax returns including the W-2 for 2021.
+This statement may not arrive until January 2023.
+You must still include this information in your payroll tax returns, including the W-2 for 2022.
 If you are using a payroll service, make sure to alert them that this adjustment needs to be processed before they complete the W-2 forms.

-The cost of the healthcare coverage provided by employers with 250* or more W-2s in 2021 must be reported on the form W-2.
+The cost of the healthcare coverage provided by employers with 250* or more W-2s in 2021 must be reported on the W-2 form.
 Required information includes:

-- Total cost of major medical insurance (both the employer and employee premium whether it is paid with pre-tax or after-tax dollars).
+- Total cost of major medical insurance (both the employer and employee premium, whether paid with pre-tax or after-tax dollars).

 - Total cost of FSA contributions.